erf-model/ERF/paper/paper.md

 are Smagorinsky-type [@LES:Smagorinsky, @LES:Lilly] and Deardorff [@LES:Deardorff].

-Microphysics options in ERF include a warm non-precipitating model that evolves cloud water and cloud vapor, as well as a single-moment model that additionally allows for cloud ice, rain, hail, graupel, and snow.
+Microphysics options in ERF include a warm non-precipitating model that evolves cloud water and cloud vapor, as well as a single-moment model [@SAMXX:marat].
+It includes precipitating and nonprecipitating tracers particles, such as water vapor, rain, ice, snow, and graupel.
+These prognostic variables are able to track particle evolution through all the important mechanisms of ice and water growth, including vapor deposition, aggregation, and autocoversion, and condensation.

 The spatial discretization in ERF uses the classic Arakawa C-grid with scalar quantities at cell centers and normal velocities at cell faces.